yuvalmGS/gigaspaces-wiki-jekyll/xap97/multi-site-conflict-resolution.markdown

 layout: post
 title:  Conflict Resolution
 categories: XAP97
-parent: multi-site-replication-over-the-wan.html
+parent: multi-site-replication-overview.html
 weight: 500
 ---

-{% summary %}This page explains how multi-site replication conflict resolution works and how to customize its functionality.{% endsummary %}
+{% summary %}{% endsummary %}
-{% compositionsetup %}

-{% tip %}
-Please make sure you fully understand the multiple site replication basics before reading this page.
-{% endtip %}

-# Overview

 Multiple site conflict resolution is the ability to resolve conflicts caused when a Sink component attempts to perform operations on a local cluster and faces one of the following conflicts: